mami-project/draft-kuehlewind-plus-problem-statement/draft-kuehlewind-plus-problem-statement.md

 traffic to gain advantage over traffic from other endpoints.

-As, in the general case, we don't assume a pre-existing trust relationship between the communication endpoints and any middlebox or router on the path.
-We must therefore always assume that information that is exposed can be incorrect, and/or that the information will be ignored.
+As, in the general case, we don't assume a pre-existing trust relationship between the communication endpoints and any middlebox or router on the path, we must always assume that information that is exposed can be incorrect, and/or that the information will be ignored.
 That means, if there is no trust relationship established, signals on the path layer can only be declarative, in the sense that the endpoints reveal information about intended properties of traffic and hints